DragonSpit/ParallelAlgorithms/README.md

 The above performance is in millions of unsigned 32-bit integers/second when sorting an array of 100 million elements.
 Benchmarks ran on Linux.
-Parallel Merge Sort is over 6X faster than C++ standard sort, on a 48-core machine, showing better scaling with more cores.
-It is also 70% faster on 6-core machine.
-It is also 4X faster for nearly pre-sorted arrays.

 ## Scaling of Parallel Radix Sort